opentelekomcloud-docs/tag-management-service/umn/source/management/predefined_tags/overview.rst

 -  You can create up to 500 predefined tags.
 -  You can enter a maximum of 36 and 43 characters for **Key** and **Value**, respectively.
 Both **Key** and **Value** can contain only digits, letters, hyphens (-), at signs (@), and underscores (_).
+-  A null value cannot be included in a predefined tag.